 - Riverside Central Park, 720 Nims

-There are additional splash pads at New Market Square Plaza (at 21st St North & Maize Road), Old Town Square at 334 N. Mead and at various surrounding area parks.
+There are additional splash pads at New Market Square Plaza (at 21st St North & Maize Road) and at various surrounding area parks.

 Another option for cooling off – minus the water – is to visit Strataca in nearby Hutchinson, Kansas.
 This unique attraction takes visitors 650 feet underground within a working salt mine.
-Plus, you can find lots of other attractions where it’s nice and cool inside.
+Plus, you can find lots of other attractions and indoor activities throughout Wichita, where it’s nice and cool inside.